Skip to content

 4. Synchronous API (Old Version: Authorized Link)

-After creating a synchronous API for a function, it supports multiple different calling methods.
+After creating a synchronous API for a function, various different calling methods are supported.

-Synchronous APIs support GET and POST methods.
-Both methods support passing parameters in "simplified form" and "standard form."
+Synchronous APIs support both GET and POST methods.
+Both methods support parameter passing in "simplified form" and "standard form".

 Additionally, the "simplified" form of POST supports file uploads.
 Below is the feature support list for various calling methods:

-Calling Method Passing kwargs Parameters kwargs Parameter Type Passing options File Upload Submit Arbitrary Format Body
+Calling Method Passing kwargs Parameters kwargs Parameter Type Passing options File Upload Submitting Arbitrary Format Body

 Available since 1.6.9